Suryaprakash1657/ecomerce1/README.md

 ## Milestone 15
 - Created an new Nav component with links to all pages
 - Created a Navbar and made it responsive to all screen

+## Milestone 15
+- Created a new page that displays all product data